ircv3/ircv3.github.io/_irc/index.md

 the IRCd itself (similar to extensions based on CTCP).

 **Note:** Message tags themselves are used as a foundation for other extensions and do not themselves offer any user-facing features.
+Specific message tags are defined in the various IRCv3 specifications.

 ---